SunilSinghTarkar/XindusBazaar/README.md

 # E-Commerce App (XindusBazaar)
 XindusBazaar: Your go-to shopping app for effortless and enjoyable online shopping experiences!

+<h2 align="center">Overview </h2>

+This documentation provides a comprehensive guide for setting up, running, testing, and understanding the backend functionality of the Wishlist Management feature in the e-commerce platform.
 ### Project Details

 - Project Name: XindusBazaar